FASER experiment

 FASER (ForwArd Search ExpeRiment) is one of the nine particle physics experiments in 2022 at the Large Hadron Collider at CERN.
 It is designed to both search for new light and weakly coupled elementary particles, and to detect and study the interactions of high-energy collider neutrinos.
-In March 2023, FASER reported the first observation of collider neutrinos.
+In 2023, FASER and SND@LHC reported the first observation of collider neutrinos.

 The experiment is installed in the service tunnel TI12, which is 480 m downstream from the interaction point used by the ATLAS experiment.
 This tunnel was formerly used to inject the beam from the SPS into the LEP accelerator.
 In this location, the FASER experiment is placed into an intense and highly collimated beam of both neutrinos as well as possible new particles.
 Additionally, it is shielded from ATLAS by about 100 meters of rock and concrete, providing a low background environment.
 The FASER experiment was approved in 2019.
-In the following year, the detector was build and installed in 2021.
+The detector was built in the following two years and installed in 2021.
 The experiment started taking data at the beginning of Run 3 of the LHC in summer 2022.

 New physics searches

 The primary goal of the FASER experiment is to search for new light and weakly interacting particles, that have not been discovered yet, such as dark photons, axion-like particles and sterile neutrinos.
 If these particles are sufficiently light, they can be produced in rare decays of hadrons.
 Such particles will therefore be dominantly produced in the forward direction along the collision axis, forming a highly collimated beam, and can inherit a large fraction of the LHC proton beam energy.
 Additionally, due to their small couplings to the standard model particles and large boosts, these particles are long-lived and can easily travel hundreds of meters without interacting before they decay to standard model particles.
 These decays lead to a spectacular signal, the appearance of highly energetic particles, which FASER aims to detect.

-In March 2023, the FASER collaboration reported their first results on the search for dark photons.
+In March 2023, the FASER Collaboration reported their first results on the search for dark photons.
 No signal consistent with a dark photon was seen in their 2022 data and limits on previously unconstrained parameter space were set.